New Jersey Suburb Hit Hard By Budget Woes

-Mr. CARLOS STALGIS: It looks like the empty places here are increasing quite a lot.
+BLOCK: It looks like the empty places here are increasing quite a lot.
 So it looks like the town is dying.
 The downtown of Summit is dying.
-So that doesnt make it encouraging for you to want to come here.
+So that doesn't make it encouraging for you to want to come here.

 GURIAN: But the recent elimination of two police positions offers proof that the city's budget is still tight.
 The cuts concerned many local residents, including travel agent and former Mayor Walter Long.

-The city isnt planning any layoffs or furloughs just yet.
+GURIAN: The city isn't planning any layoffs or furloughs just yet.
 But behind the scenes, it's urging departments to save money by sharing services.
 And Mayor Glatt says it's here that he applies a lesson he's learned from the economic meltdown.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.